 In the second step, a model is applied in a χ^2 fit to describe the mass and t'-dependence of these matrices, where for computational reasons only a few waves are considered.
-For each wave the model includes resonant contributions, usually parametrized in terms of relativistic Breit-Wigner functions with dynamic widths and parameters independent of t', and non-resonant contributions added coherently, in most cases parametrized by empirical functions.
+For each wave the model includes resonant contributions, usually parameterized in terms of relativistic Breit-Wigner functions with dynamic widths and parameters independent of t', and non-resonant contributions added coherently, in most cases parameterized by empirical functions.

-2.3.2 Direct Channel Production
+2.3.2 Direct-channel production

-This refers to a situation when the center of mass energy of colliding beams coincides with a mass of a nearby resonances.
-Resonance decay is analyzed following the same ideas of isobar factorization, discussed above.
-Direct channel baryon excitations decaying to at most two pseudo-scalar mesons and a baryon have often been analyzed by fitting model amplitudes to the partially integrated differential cross section and polarization observables.
-With new, high statistics data becoming now available, an event-by-event analysis, similar to the one described above, ought to be performed.
+This refers to a situation when the center-of-mass energy of colliding particles coincides with a mass of nearby resonances, see Fig. 2.1 (right).
+Resonance decay is analyzed following the same ideas of isobar factorization discussed above.
+Direct-channel baryon excitations decaying to at most two pseudoscalar mesons and a baryon have often been analyzed by fitting model amplitudes to the partially integrated differential cross section and polarization observables.
+With new, high-statistics data now becoming available, an event-by-event analysis, similar to the one described above, ought to be performed.

 Most analyses have so far focused on decay channels containing a single meson and a baryon.
-Model amplitudes are often based on effective lagrangians which incorporate low energy, e.g. chiral and unitarity constraints.
-Two meson production, especially $\pi\pi$ production becomes the largest cross section for photo-production from energies around the second resonance region and higher and, since it couples strongly to many baryon resonances, it is an important channel that complements the information obtained in single pseudoscalar meson photo-production.
+Model amplitudes are often based on effective Lagrangians which incorporate low-energy, e.g. chiral and unitarity constraints.
+Two-meson production, especially $\pi\pi$ production, has the largest cross section for photoproduction from energies around the second resonance region and higher and, since it couples strongly to many baryon resonances, it is an important channel that complements the information obtained in single pseudoscalar meson photoproduction.